 You can find designs in a few different ways:

 - From your “canvas” in Design Space, select your machine (in the upper right corner) and click “projects”.
-Search for “cutaway” and you’ll get a variety of cards that are already made in Cricut Design Space.
+Search for “cutaway” and you'll get a variety of cards that are already made in Cricut Design Space.
 Pick a card and click “make it” or “customize”.
 If there is a “customize” option, you can then alter the design or customize it on your canvas.
 This is all you need to make a Cutaway Card.
-There is no need to resize, as they are the right size in Cricut Design Space when you pick the correct projects.
+There is no need to resize, as they are the correct size in Cricut Design Space when you select the appropriate projects.

 - Click “images” and type “cutaway” for even more Cutaway Card designs.

 - Design your own card.
-We will take a look later in this post at designing our own cards.
+We will take a look at designing our own cards later in this post.

 Picking Cut Settings

-Once you have your card design chosen, click “make it” and pick the card mat on the next screen.
+Once you have chosen your card design, click “Make” and select the card mat on the next screen.
 Design Space locates the designs according to your card size.
-You can change the card size on the left-hand side if you need to.
-Always be sure that the material size matches your card size before clicking continue.
+You can change the card size on the left-hand side if needed.
+Always ensure that the material size matches your card size before clicking ‘Continue'.
 On the next screen, pick Cutaway Card as your material setting.

 Cutting and Drawing on a Card

-The first thing the Cricut Joy is going to do is draw so add the pen of your choice into the clamp.
+The first thing the Cricut Joy will do is draw, so add the pen of your choice to the clamp.
 Load the card and press “go” right in Cricut Design Space.
 For other machines, Cricut Design Space will prompt you when to add or change blades/pens.

 Once it's done with the pen portion, remove the pen, add the blade to the machine, close the clamp, and click “go” in the app.
 Once that's done, click “OK” in the app to unload.